mmgen/mmgen-wallet/doc/wiki/cmds/command-help-xmrwallet.md

               specified address
   sweep     - sweep funds in specified wallet:account to new address in same
-              account, or new or specified account in another wallet sweep_all - same as above, but sweep balances of all addresses in the account relay     - relay a transaction from a transaction file created using ‘sweep’ or ‘transfer’ with the --no-relay option submit    - submit an autosigned transaction to a wallet and the network
+              account, or new or specified account in another wallet sweep-all - same as above, but sweep balances of all addresses in the account relay     - relay a transaction from a transaction file created using ‘sweep’ or ‘transfer’ with the --no-relay option submit    - submit an autosigned transaction to a wallet and the network